counterfactual/monorepo/v0/protocols.md

 ### One round trip communication

-In a 2-party channel, 2 messages suffices to safely change the counterfactual state of the GSC
+In a 2-party channel, 2 messages suffice to safely change the counterfactual state of the GSC

 - to install an application.
 - to uninstall an application.